MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 |Shared computing      |         |         |

-# What tool?
-The steps in this article can apply to a variety of environments, but we'll base our examples on the following infrastructure and requirements, all defined as part of a deployment plan.
-For a step-by-step guide to setting up your deployment plan, see Plan your deployment of Office 365 ProPlus with System Center Configurtion Manager:
+# Define your deployment groups
+Deployment groups are collections of clients that will receive the same Office bits and the same updates from the same channel.
+For example, you can define one deployment group for all the devices in your organization meet the following requirements:

-- Tool: Office will be installed and receive updates using System Center Configuration Manager (Current Branch)
+- Tool: Office will be installed by Configuration Manager (Current Branch)
+- Updates: Office updates will be managed automatically from the cloud
 - Product suite: Office 365 ProPlus
-- Language: English and Japanese
+- Languages: English and Japanese
-- Architecture: 32-bit and 64-bit editions
+- Architecture: 64-bit editions
-- Update channels: Semi-Annual Channel and Semi-Annual Channel (Targeted)
+- Update channels: Semi-Annual Channel
 - Install experience: Office will install silently on all clients

+Clients with different requirements, such as 32-bit architecture or different update, will need to be in different deployment groups.

+fXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 Based on these requirements, we've defined four deployment groups: